MicrosoftDocs/learn/learn-pr/azure/introduction-to-classic-ml/includes/1-introduction.md

 ## Prerequisites

-* Familiarity with Python programming language syntax
-* Understand basic differences between traditional software and machine learning applications
-* Have a basic understanding of data
-* Familiarity with fundamental machine learning terms, such as inputs, outputs, and model
+A basic familiarity with inputs, outputs, and models

 ## Learning objectives

 In this module, you will:

-* Contrast supervised and unsupervised learning,
+* Define supervised and unsupervised learning
-* Explore how cost functions affect the learning process,
+* Explore how cost functions affect the learning process
-* Discover how models are optimized by gradient descent,
+* Discover how models are optimized by gradient descent
-* Experiment with learning rate, and see how they can affect training.
+* Experiment with learning rates, and see how they can affect training